isomerpages/mlaw-cmc/_our-service/Disputes Suitable for Mediation.md

 description: ""
 ---
 <blockquote>
-<p>We can assist in resolving a wide range of disputes with empathy and practical
+<p>We can assist in resolving a wide range of disputes with empathy and by
-solutions.</p>
+offering practical solutions.</p>
 </blockquote>
 <p></p>
 <table style="minWidth: 75px">